W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 :::

 ::: details Substituted
-I have repeatedly emphasised that one level of the mind is not understandable to another level of the mind.
+I have repeatedly emphasized that one level of the mind is not understandable to another level of the mind.
 ²The ego and the Holy Spirit are not understandable to one another; time and eternity are not understandable to one another.
 ³Eternity is an idea of God, so the Holy Spirit understands eternity perfectly.
 ⁴Time is a belief of the ego, so the lower mind — lower mind is the ego’s domain — accepts time without question.